SUMMER HOLIDAYS FOREST SCHOOL

-Forest School sits within and complements the broader concept of outdoor learning.
-It offers children, young people and adults regular opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a natural woodland environment, helping them to develop physically, emotionally and socially, whilst forming an appreciation and respect for the natural world.
+Originating in Scandinavia in the 1980’s, Forest School is now hugely popular in the UK as the benefits of outdoor learning become more and more widely recognised.
+Children and young people are given opportunities to develop confidence, creativity and self-esteem through hands-on learning in a natural woodland environment.
+This allows them to develop physically, emotionally and socially, whilst at the same time forming an appreciation and respect for the natural world.

-Sessions are child-led and child-initiated, allowing each child to follow their own interests and develop at their own pace.
-Research has shown that Forest School increases children’s confidence, self-esteem, independence, self-awareness, motor and social skills.
-As the weeks continue, the sessions are built on and children learn to understand boundaries, stay safe whilst taking risks, explore at their own level and pace and use and develop creative imaginations.
+Sessions are child-led, meaning that children are allowed to follow their own interests and develop at their own pace, rather than being told which activity to do when, as happens in a more traditional classroom environment.
+Research has shown that Forest School increases children’s independence, self-awareness, motor and social skills.
+Children learn to understand boundaries, stay safe whilst taking risks, explore at their own level and pace and develop highly creative imaginations.

-Our three fire circles in Seeley Copse are also available to hire for schools, colleges and other groups wishing to visit on a self-led basis.
+Forest School in Seeley Copse is also available for schools, colleges and other groups wishing to visit on a self-led basis.